ITALY - TUSCANY

 * Day 06 (Sun 05 Jun): PIENZA – ASCIANO – MONTALCINO – PIENZA [B/L/D]

 Breakfast at your hotel.
 Transfer by coach to the 14th-century Monte Oliveto Maggiore Abbey, Tuscany’s grandest Benedictine monastery located south of Asciano, a hill town in the province of Siena.
 Visit the medieval palace perched atop a cliff set amid an old forest of olive and pine trees with its bell tower and its church preceded by the 15th-century Chiostro Grande (Great Cloister); Enjoy the frescoes of “the Life of St. Benedict” by Luca Signorelli and Il Sodoma, masterworks of the Italian Renaissance.
 At 11am attend the Roman Catholic Mass during which you will listen to the monks’ beautiful Gregorian songs, a form of monophonic, unaccompanied sacred song in Latin from the 8th century.
-Visit a local vineyard, taste the famous Brunello di Montalcino wine and have lunch.
+Guided visit to Fattoria Dei Barbi, a local vineyard with tasting of the famous Brunello di Montalcino wines, followed by lunch.
 Transfer by coach to Montalcino [A stunning medieval town sitting at 1,860 feet elevation in the province of Siena, Montalcino is an enchanting terrace overlooking the Val d’Orcia, a Tuscan landscape that never ceases to amaze.
 Montalcino has scarcely changed in appearance since the 16th century, and is famous for its long-aging Brunello red wine, one of the world’s best and most appreciated Italian wines].
 Guided sightseeing tour of Montalcino, including the Fortress (built in 1361 atop the highest point of the town and designed with a pentagonal layout), San Salvatore Cathedral (also called Duomo and featuring a 19th-century Neoclassical façade) and Madonna del Soccorso Sanctuary.
 Transfer back to your hotel for dinner.

 Overnight in Pienza.